-When you factor in both job growth and replacement needs, estimates show that, in the decade from 2016 to 2026, there could be 13,000 job openings for photographers becoming available each year.1 So it is quite likely that you could find exciting job possibilities.
+Employment projections from the Bureau of Labor Statistics show that, in the decade from 2018 to 2028, there could be an average of 11,800 job openings for photographers becoming available each year.
+So it is quite likely that you could find exciting job possibilities.

 However, there could be even more opportunity if you start your own business.
-In fact, over the same 10-year period, it is projected that there will be 12-percent job growth among self-employed photographers.2 Although you are responsible for all of the start-up and operational costs for the business, you also get to keep all of the profits.
+In fact, the Occupational Outlook Handbook estimates that over the same 10-year period, there will be 10-percent job growth among self-employed photographers.
+Although you are responsible for all of the start-up and operational costs for the business, you also get to keep all of the profits.
 So if you are motivated and have a strong business sense, then starting your own photography company could be a good choice.

 Uncover the Average Salary for Photographers

 When it comes to the field of photography, salary expectations can vary substantially based on factors like your level of experience, what industry you work in, and where you work.
-According to May 2018 data, the average hourly wage for photographers across the country is $20.56, which is $42,770 annually.
-However, check out the average hourly wage offered in the highest-paying states and regions:3
+According to May 2018 data from the Occupational Employment Statistics program, the average hourly wage for photographers across the country is $20.56, which is $42,770 annually.
+However, check out the average hourly wage offered in the highest-paying states and regions:

 - District of Columbia—$39.83